No-no77/otakucansavetheworld/_articles/nogizaka46-chronology.md

 ### 1994 (Heisei 06)
 - **02/08** - Kazumi Takayama, a first-generation member, was born in Minamiboso City, Chiba.
 Blood type: A
-- **03/26** - Mayu Watanabe of AKB48 was born in Saitama.
+- **03/26** - Mayu Watanabe, of AKB48 was born in Saitama.
 Blood type: AB
 - **05/16** - Reika Sakurai, a first-generation member, was born in Kanagawa.
 Blood type: A
 - **05/19** - Seira Nagashima, a first-generation member, was born in Hekinan City, Aichi.
 Blood type: O
 - **05/25** - Nanase Nishino, a first-generation member, was born in Osaka.
 Blood type: O